mxrcochxvez/react-movie-search/README.md

 and gave me more precise control over the data being fetched.
 An added benefit was that it allowed me to bypass some of the automatic caching behaviors of
 Next.js's [`fetch` API](https://nextjs.org/docs/app/api-reference/functions/fetch), making my data flow more predictable.

-## What I struggled with & learned
+## What I Struggled With & Learned
 I struggled with preserving query parameters across pagination and filtering.
 Initially, navigating to the next page would clear the search or genre filters.
 Debugging this taught me how to properly use `URLSearchParams` in Next.js to carry state through the URL.
 This was a simple but important lesson in building stateful websites with the App Router.

 I also didn't know I needed to update the Next.js config for CDN images.
 At first, images from external sources (like Amazon's CDN) would fail because their hostnames weren't whitelisted.
 Fixing this in `next.config.js` was a good reminder that frameworks often enforce some defaults for app security, and you need to explicitly configure them for real-world APIs.

+Another big challenge was **handling expired bearer tokens**.
+Initially, when the API returned `Unauthorized`, my Apollo client would simply fail.
+I spent a lot of time experimenting with Apollo's link chain, trying to use `HttpLink` and `ApolloLink` directly to intercept errors and retry.
+Eventually I got a working solution where the client resets itself, fetches a new bearer token, and retries the request.
+It was tricky because I had to test the failure path repeatedly, but I came away with a deeper understanding of how Apollo's request lifecycle works and how to extend it.

+This also led me to realize there are **built-in retry mechanisms** in Apollo like `RetryLink` and `onError`.
+My solution works, but it's more low-level and verbose than it needs to be.
+If I were continuing this project, I'd refactor to use those built-ins, which would make the retry flow cleaner, reduce boilerplate, and allow me to expand retries beyond just authorization failures (e.g., network timeouts or 500 errors).

-Lastly realizing that in Next.js App Router, `searchParams` is async and needs to be `await`ed.
-It's such a small detail and only resulted in console warnings, but it tripped me up until I dug deeper into the docs.
-It reminded me how important it is to slow down and read the framework-specific differences when jumping into new patterns.
+Lastly, realizing that in Next.js App Router, `searchParams` is async and needs to be `await`ed was another trip-up.
+It's such a small detail and only resulted in console warnings, but it reminded me how important it is to slow down and read framework-specific differences when adopting new patterns.

 ## Project Structure